vlad21591/ML-DataScience-Project/README.md

-# Machine learning and data science project
+## Machine learning and data science project

-Machine Learning Algorithms
+# Machine learning:

 Introduction:

-The sinking of the Titanic is one of the most infamous shipwrecks in history.
-On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
-Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
-While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
+A study was conducted

 Purpose:

-Build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc). machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+Build a predictive model that answers the question: “what sorts of people were more likely to have a heart disease?” using subjects data (ie age, gender, chest pain levels, etc). machine learning to create a model that predicts which subjects suffred from a hear disease.

-[The data came from Kaggle -- Titanic: Machine Learning from Disaster]
+[The data came from Kaggle -- Heart Disease UCI]

 Results(from the ML results.py):